OmarMongy/Mealy_Seq_Detector/README.md

 2. The second always block (`always @(*)`) is a combinational block that determines the next state (`state_next`) based on the current state (`state_reg`) and the input `x`.

 The output `y` is set to '1' when the current state is `s2` and the input `x` is '1'.

+## Simulation

+There exists a single testbench code for evaluating this module, along with another module[Moore Sequence Detector](https://github.com/OmarMongy/Moore_Seq_Detector)